mkvenzon/weather-app/README.md

    ```

 2. Open your browser and navigate to `http://localhost:3000`.
 3. Enter a location and click the "Get Weather" button to fetch and display the weather information.

-## License

-This project is licensed under the MIT License.
-"# weather-app"
-"# weather-app"